DSIN-INSA-Strasbourg/Hermes-doc/content/hermes/how-it-works/hermes-server/workflow.md

 - 3\. fetches all data required by its datamodel from datasource(s)
   - 3.1. enforces merge constraints
   - 3.2. merges data
-  - 3.3. replaces inconsitencies and merge conflict by cached values
+  - 3.3. replaces inconsistencies and merge conflict by cached values
   - 3.4. enforce integrity constraints
 - 4\. generate a diff between its cache and the fetched remote data
 - 5\. loop over each diff type : added, modified, removed